Life beyond Death: evidence for survival

 There is a lot of disagreement among communicating ‘spirits’ on certain details of the afterworld.
 Most agree that you can go where you want simply by thinking, but also by walking, floating, sailing or flying.
 Buildings can be constructed by thought, but also by actual labour with real materials, especially in the lower spheres.
 Houses that are no longer needed are either left for someone else or dissolved into the atmosphere.
-Gardens, homes, and furnishings correspond to spirits’ mental state.
+Gardens, homes and furnishings correspond to spirits’ mental state.

 The lower the sphere, the more similar the clothing allegedly is to what is worn on earth.
 A person can wear his own clothes for a while, but clothing (usually flowing robes) made by spirit workers is generally provided for new arrivals.
 Clothing never wears out, gets dirty or needs repairing.
 As regards food, the more refined and developed a spirit is, the less it is said to require.
 The variety and quality of food depend on the sphere in question.
 In the fourth sphere three meals a day are served in the dining room, with over 20 varieties of fruit along with water and unfermented wine!
 Some writers maintain that the perfume of the fruit is enough for nourishment, but it can be eaten if desired.

 It is claimed that ‘spirits’ sooner or later find a soulmate, who in some cases may have been their spouse on earth.
 Marriage in the spirit world is for intellectual and spiritual companionship; there is no physical desire or contact because there is no need for procreation.
 Souls are never idle.
 Every spirit has an occupation, and spirits often continue the occupations and interests they had on earth.
 Service to others, learning, contemplation, spiritual growth, and prayer are the main activities.
 Teaching, looking after children, taking care of the dying on earth, and helping earthbound spirits are important occupations; there are even said to be mental hospitals where certain spirits are treated.
-There are also schools of art and music, kindergartens, universities, libraries, research laboratories, and lecture halls.
+There are also schools of art and music, kindergartens, universities, libraries, research laboratories and lecture halls.
 Recreational pursuits include walking, sailing, going to the theatre, going to parties, reading, and riding horses.
-‘God’s love’ is said to pervade the spirit world, and the only judge is said to be one’s own conscience.
+‘God’s love’ is said to pervade the spirit world, and the only judge is one’s own conscience.